-This proposal which has been resubmitted is an overdevelopment of the site in terms of its height, scale, bulk and density, which would result in a detrimental effect on the street scene.
-The proposal will result in a loss of amenity for neighbouring properties in terms of invasion of privacy.
-The Committee acknowledge the two neighbours' objections which have been submitted.
+The proposal is still an overdevelopment in terms of height, scale, bulk and density, which would result in a detrimental effect on the streetscene.
+The proposal will result in a loss of amenity of neighbouring properties in terms of invasion of privacy.